RobertKielty/la-hostfile-gnr8r/README.md

 ### To run this app

 ```
-$ git clone
+$ git clone git@github.com:RobertKielty/la-hostfile-gnr8r.git
-$ cd la-hosts-generator
+$ cd la-hostfile-gnr8r

 # Run the test which will retrieve the latest public IP addresses of your running Linux Academy Cloud hosts
 $ ./gradlew -q -Dlinuxacademy.username=YOUR_GMAIL_EMAIL_ADDR -Dlinuxacademy.password=YOUR_GMAIL_PASSWORD

-# Take a copy or your current hosts file into this directory, remember it assumes that there are entries for host
+# Take a copy or your current hosts file into this directory,
-# we are about to edit with the generated sed script
+# The application assumes that there are existing entries for hosts we are about to edit with the generated
+# sed script

 $ cp /etc/hosts .

-# Run GNU sed with extend regex's
+# Run GNU sed with extended regular expressions for the generated script found, la_hosts.sed backing up hosts
+# to hosts.orig
-sed -r -f la_hosts.sed -i.orig hosts && diff hosts hosts.orig
+sed -r -f la_hosts.sed -i.orig hosts

+# Review the changes
+diff hosts hosts.orig

+# If all is well, update your /etc/hosts file
+sudo cp hosts /etc/hosts
 ```